eduNEXT/picasso/docs/configurations.rst

 .. _`Using secrets in GitHub Actions`: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions

-These variables should be set in the Github Actions repository's secrets settings.
-For more information on how to set secrets in Github, please refer to the `Using secrets in GitHub Actions`_ documentation.

-.. _`Using secrets in GitHub Actions`: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions

 Here is an example of how to use the Picasso workflow with the inputs and secrets set:

 .. code-block:: yaml